digital-asset/daml/docs/source/daml/intro/6_Parties.rst

 An authorization example
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Consider the transaction from the script above where Bob sends an ``Iou`` to Charlie using a ``Send_Iou`` conctract.
-The final transaction in the script of the source file for this section is authorized as follows, ignoring fetches:
+It is authorized as follows, ignoring fetches:

 - Bob submits the transaction so he's the authorizer on the root transaction.
 - The root transaction has a single action, which is to exercise ``Send_Iou`` on a ``IouSender`` contract with Bob as ``sender`` and Charlie as ``receiver``.
 Since the controller of that choice is the ``sender``, Bob is the required authorizer.